Serifos

 Serifos is said to be the native land of the mythical Cyclopes and although you won’t see any during your visit, there are many monuments and archaeological sites that you can explore.

-Apart from its rich past, Serifos is also home to many amazing beaches of inimitable beauty.
-You can swim in crystal-clear waters at both organized and secluded beaches.
+Apart from its rich past, Serifos is also home to many amazing beaches of inimitable beauty, both organized and secluded beaches, accessible only via a picturesque walking path.

-Moreover, Ferryhopper suggests visiting the magnificent Chora and more picturesque villages, trying local specialties, hiking to the mountains, and enjoying the energy of a warm summer night.
+Moreover, Ferryhopper suggests visiting the whitewashed Chora and more picturesque villages, trying local specialties, hiking to the steep mountains, and enjoying the energy of a warm summer night.

 Beaches in Serifos

-The beaches of Serifos remain relatively untouched and cover all tastes.
-You will find both organized and remote beaches, accessible only via a picturesque walking path.
+Serifos has a seemingly endless number of beaches – and indeed, locals claim there are over 70 of them.
 Some have coarse sand while others are rocky, but overall, one thing is certain - the beaches of Serifos are perfect for peace and quiet

 Here are some of the best beaches in Serifos according to ferryhoppers:

 • Psili Ammos: it is one of the most popular beaches in Serifos.
-This sandy beach with turquoise waters has no sun loungers and umbrellas, but you can find 2 traditional tavernes for a delicious after-swim meal.
+This beach with turquoise waters and golden sand has no sun loungers and umbrellas, but you can find 2 traditional tavernes for a delicious after-swim meal.

 • Ganema: Ganema is one of the largest beaches in Serifos.
 One part of the beach is sandy, while the other is covered with pebbles.
-There are tamarisk trees offering shade, as well as 2 beach bar-cafés.
+There are tamarisk trees offering shade, as well as 1 taverne.

 • Sikamia: this beach offers an ideal spot to relax.
 There are plenty of tamarisk trees for shade and there’s also a restaurant.

-• Kalo Ampeli: Kalo Ampeli is a remote beach with no visitor amenities.
-You can get to the beach by taking a 20-minute hiking trail.
+• Kalo Ampeli: Kalo Ampeli is a remote beach with turquoise waters.
+You can get to the beach by taking a 20-minute hiking trail running adjacent to the small chapel of Sotiras.

 • Lia: this unspoilt beach has colorful pebbles and deep blue waters.
 You can get there by driving on a dirt road, followed by a 10-minute hike.
-Make sure you bring water and snacks, and bear in mind that there’s no natural shade.
+It’s nude-friendly and boasts a view towards Vou islet.
+Make sure you bring water and snacks.

-The beach of Psili Ammos in Serifos with heavenly waters
+The beach of Psili Ammos in Serifos with heavenly waters, Greece

 The magical beach of Psili Ammos in Serifos